bensheldon/island94-jekyll/_posts/2024-04-09-a-comment-on-second-systems.md

 </blockquote>

-Which also reminds me of a [recent callback](https://www.simplermachines.com/exploration-tidying-ecto/) to a [Will Larson review of Kent Beck's _Tidy First_](https://lethain.com/notes-on-tidy-first/) about software maintenance:
+Which also reminds me of a [recent callback](https://www.simplermachines.com/exploration-tidying-ecto/) to a [Will Larson review of Kent Beck's _Tidy First_](https://lethain.com/notes-on-tidy-first/) about growing software:

 <blockquote markdown=1>